VladislavFitz/Visalto/README.md

 }
 ```

-For cancelation of operation just call cancelLoading with url which was used while operation creation
+For cancelation of operation just call cancelLoading with the url which was used while operation creation

 ```
 Visalto.shared.cancelLoading(for: url)